KhronosGroup/KTX-Software/lib/libktx_mainpage.md

 result = ktxTexture_CreateFromNamedFile("mytex3d.ktx",
                                         KTX_TEXTURE_CREATE_NO_FLAGS,
                                         &kTexture);

+// Before the first call to  ktxTexture_GLUpload make libktx load its
+// function pointers for the GL functions it uses.
+The parameter is a
+// pointer to the GLGetProcAddress function provided by whatever OpenGL
+// framework the application is using.
+The example shown is for SDL.
+//
+// Note 1: This is unrelated to any GL function pointers the app may be
+//         using.
+// Note 2: When this is not called, libktx has fallback mechanisms to
+//         find the pointers which work on the vast majority of
+//         platforms.
+The only known failures have occurred on Fedora. result = ktxLoadOpenGL((PFNGLGETPROCADDRESS)SDL_GL_GetProcAddress);

 glGenTextures(1, &texture); // Optional.
 GLUpload can generate a texture. result = ktxTexture_GLUpload(kTexture, &texture, &target, &glerror);
 ktxTexture_Destroy(kTexture);